Computational-Insanity/ScienceWorld/README.md

 #### User Perspetive
 * More Core Nodes
 * Cloud saving
+* Symbol search
 * ??

 #### Developer Perspective
 * Module System.
 [See: Module System](#module-system)
+* ??

 ### Module System
 The ability to have only relevant nodes and features installed.
 For example if you only work with math, then you have little to no use for anything relating to programming.
-Could create and opening for custom modules to pop up by independent area-experts.
+Could create an opening for custom modules to pop up by independent area-experts.

 ## Further Features (When and if they will be implemented not decided)
 * Independently created modules